lindb/lindb.github.io/docs/guide/lin-ql.md

 /*4: GET Metdata of Storage Cluster in Broker's State Machine, comparsion with 3 to check coordination */ show Broker metadata from state_machine where type='StorageState';

+/*5: GET State of Storage Cluster in Root's State Machine */ show Root metadata from state_machine where type='BrokerState' and broker='/lindb-broker';
 ```

 ## Self Monitoring